microsoft/vscode-dtdl/README.md

 #### Import your template file

 - Go to [[extension installation location](https://code.visualstudio.com/docs/editor/extension-gallery#_where-are-extensions-installed)]/vsciot-vscode.vscode-dtdl-[extension release version]/templates
-- Store your template into this folder.
+- Store your template into this folder as a JSON file.
 Keep the file name short and meaningful, because the extension will use the file name as template name.

 ### Create Your Own Code Snippets